ibm-cloud-docs/Registry/registry_retention.md

 Where an image, within a repository, is referenced by multiple tags, that image is counted only once.
 Newest images are retained.
 Age is determined by when the image was created, not when it was pushed to the registry.
 {: tip}

+The retention command runs against each repository in your namespace.
+If you have more than one repository in your namespace, the image count after the retention command runs might be higher than the number that you set as the maximum for a repository.
+For example, if you set your retention command to 500 images per repository, and you have 10 repositories in your namespace, you might have an image count of 5,000.
+{: tip}

 If you want to restore a deleted image, you can list the contents of the trash by running the [`ibmcloud cr trash-list`](/docs/Registry?topic=Registry-containerregcli#bx_cr_trash_list) command and restore a selected image by running the [`ibmcloud cr image-restore`](/docs/Registry?topic=Registry-containerregcli#bx_cr_image_restore) command.
 {: tip}